Your money-making expert. Financial journalist, TV and radio personality.

 Freezers work far more efficiently when they are frost free and full up.
 If you don’t have enough to fill up your freezer, fill the gaps with ice cube trays.
 You can use the traditional trays or just fill old takeaway tubs with water.
 The little cubes are great for drinks all year round.
 The bigger ice cubes are great for putting in an ice-cooler full of drinks in the summer.

-Give old chests of drawers, wardrobes and covers a new look instead of replacing them.
+Give old chests of drawers and wardrobes a new look instead of replacing them.
 All you need is a lick of paint and a new inexpensive handle.
 They will really change the look of your furniture without changing the look of your bank account for the worse.

 Fabric and towels are some of the easiest things to recycle.
 Old curtains can be made into seat and cushion covers, table cloths, new clothes and even just tea towels and cleaning rags.
 All you need for new upholstery is a good staple gun and for the rest, a sewing machine or some time for hand sewing.